Combinatorial foundations for geometric realizations of subword complexes of Coxeter groups: Preliminaries

 Subword complexes possess a particularly nice combinatorial and topological structure: They are vertex-decomposable and homeomorphic to sphere or balls \cite[Theorem~2.5 and~3.7]{knutson_subword_2004}.
-Knutson and Miller originally asked whether they can be realized as the boundary of a convex polytope \cite[Question~6.4]{knutson_subword_2004}.
+Knutson and Miller originally asked whether spherical subword complexes can be realized as the boundary of a convex polytope \cite[Question~6.4]{knutson_subword_2004}.
 So far, the realized subword complexes include famous polytopes: simplices, even-dimensional cyclic polytopes, polar dual of generalized associahedra, see \cite[Section~6]{ceballos_subword_2014} for a survey on the related conjectures and the references therein.
 Subword complexes of type~$A$ are intimately related to multi-triangulations, a generalization of usual triangulations of a convex polygon \cite{jonsson_abstract_2003,pilaud_multitriangulations_2012}.
 The only ``non-classical'' instance of multi-associahedron which is realized is a $6$-dimensional polytope with $12$ vertices realizing the simplicial complex of $2$-triangulations of the $8$-gon, see \cite{bokowski_symmetric_2009,ceballos_associahedra_2012,bergeron_fan_2015}, which is a type $A_3$ subword complex.
-Further, fan realizations have been provided for type $A_3$ and two cases in $A_4$ \cite{bergeron_fan_2015} and for $2$-triangulations (type~$A$) with rank $5,6,7$ and $8$ \cite{manneville_fan_2018}.
+Further, fan realizations for type $A_3$ and two cases in $A_4$ spherical subword complexes have been provided \cite{bergeron_fan_2015} and for $2$-triangulations (type~$A$) with rank $5,6,7$ and $8$ \cite{manneville_fan_2018}.

 Due to their combinatorial provenance, we can attribute a combinatorial type to each facet.

 \begin{definition}[Combinatorial type and abelian vector of facet] Let $\Delta_W(p)$ be a subword complex.
 The \defn{combinatorial type} of a facet $f$ of $\Delta_W(p)$ is the complement subword $p\setminus f$ of $f$ in~$p$.
 Two facets are \defn{combinatorially equivalent} when their combinatorial types are the same.
 The \defn{abelian vector} of a facet~$f$ is the abelian vector $\abel_{p\setminus f}$ of its combinatorial type. \end{definition}